-World Renowned Mount Trashmore Park encompasses 165 acres and is comprised of two man-made mountains, two lakes, two playgrounds, a skate park and vert ramp, and multi-use paths.
+World-renowned Mount Trashmore Park encompasses 165 acres and is comprised of two man-made mountains, two lakes, two playgrounds, a skate park and vert ramp, and multi-use paths.
 The main mountain, Mount Trashmore, now 60 feet in height and 800 feet long, was created by compacting layers of solid waste and clean soil.
-Recognized for its environmental feat, this former land fill features a water-wise garden that boasts xeriscaping, where you can enjoy a beautiful garden that requires minimal water.
+Recognized for its environmental feat, this former land fill features a water-wise garden that boasts xeriscaping which requires minimal water.

 Fishing is permitted from land only and requires a license.
 Fishers must adhere to all State regulations regarding creel and size limits.
 No boats, swimming or wading is allowed in the lakes.